 There is only a short weather window for this peak because it is off-limits from January 1- April 30th for bighorn sheep off-trail restrictions.
 Most of the time that it is open, the weather is too hot.
 Two years ago, I had attempted to backpack to the top for a lunar eclipse, but had a shoe failure and had to turn around.
 Last year, the weather didn’t cooperate with my schedule.
 This year everything fell into place and the experience was even more amazing than I had anticipated.

 All the trip reports I had read said to take the Pima Canyon Trail three miles to a steep, loose, brushy gully.
-The reports made it sound borderline dangerous and I was not looking forward to it.
+The reports made it sound unappealing and I was not looking forward to it.
 I remembered that Cowgill and Glendening’s book mentioned that there was a ridge option that would probably have more shindaggers.
 Then I came across a report by a woman who went by the name “Bloated Chipmunk” on NW Hikers.net that had pictures of the route.
 It looked way better to me, especially with a full pack.

 The morning of December 17th, Wendy and I met at the Pima Canyon Trailhead, excited about the adventure ahead.
 Our packs were heavy with 7 liters of water and warm gear for our night at the 6265′ summit.
 We hiked about two miles on the Pima Canyon Trail and saw the slabs of our ridge route to our left, across the brushy creek.